govuk-one-login/mobile-id-check-async/test-resources/src/functions/dequeue/README.md

 ## Overview

-The Dequeue Events functionality adds the ability to test two existing patterns within the Async repo architecture that were previously not possible to test:
+The Dequeue Events functionality adds the ability to test two existing patterns within the Async repo architecture:

 - TxMA audit events sent to SQS
 -  Messages sent to the following during handback: